How to Please Your Man - Relationship Tips For Women

 And there will be a shift of responsibility at this point, a natural shift that makes the woman the steward of the relationship.

-If you resent him for his lack of relationship ability here, that won’t lead to where you want to go, either.
+If you resent him for his lack of relationship skills, you won't get to where you want to go, either.

 Very often the loving feelings will cycle up and down, creating a tumultuous experience for each of you.
 That is, until you can realize how "love" really works.